Saltar navegación

 Proyectos subvencionables

-A total of $10.7 million has been designated for Community Facilities Grants (both Large and Small) in 2025.
+A total of $7.6 million has been designated for Community Facilities Grants (both Large and Small) in 2026.
 This grant program funds projects to increase community engagement, health, connectedness and vibrancy in communities.
 Eligible expenses include:

-CDBG National Objective
+CDBG National Objectives

 All CDBG projects must meet a national objective and involve an eligible activity under the Housing and Community Development Act of 1974.
-National objectives are 1) benefiting Low- and Moderate-Income persons (LMI), 2) aid in the prevention or elimination of slums and blight, and 3) meet a need having a particular urgency (urgent need).
+The three CDBG national objectives are:

-All activities proposed in applications for the Community Facilities: Small Grants Program must meet the national objective of benefiting low- and moderate-income persons with a minimum of 51 percent LMI beneficiaries.
+All activities proposed in applications for the Community Facilities: Small Grants Program must meet the national objective of benefiting low- and moderate-income persons with a minimum of 51% LMI beneficiaries.
 This can be accomplished either by using HUD census data or by completing an income-based survey.
 Applicants must receive CDBG approval before starting a survey and follow the approved income-based survey methodology.

 Criterios de selección

 Grant applications are evaluated for funding based on project need, readiness, impact, sustainability, and matching funds source and availability.
-Download the 2025 Community Facilities: Small Grants Guidelines for more information on program requirements.
 Key considerations include:

 • Demonstrating that alternative solutions were examined to address the facility need